Nong Zhigao: Summary

-According to the History of Song: Guangyuan Zhou Man Zhuan (宋史·廣源州蠻傳), Nong Zhigao followed his father, Nong Quanfu (儂全福), as head of the local Zhuang people in Quảng Uyên/Guangyuan (present-day Cao Bằng Province).
+According to the History of Song: Biography of the Guangyuan Zhou Man (宋史·廣源州蠻傳), Nong Zhigao succeeded his father, Nong Quanfu, as chieftain of the local Zhuang people in Guangyuan (modern-day Cao Bằng, Vietnam), then under the rule of the Northern Song dynasty.

-In 1042, at the age of 17, Zhigao declared independence and established a new state, Dali (大历, not to be confused with the concurrent Dali Kingdom (大理)).
-For this, Zhigao was captured by Vietnamese troops and held at Thang Long for several years.
+In 1042, at the age of 17, Zhigao declared independence and established a new state, Dali (大曆).
+For this, Zhigao was captured by Vietnamese troops and held at Thăng Long for several years.
 After his release in 1048, Zhigao announced the founding of the Nantian (南天, "Southern Heavens") Kingdom.
 Following his announcement, the Vietnamese court launched an attack on Zhigao's stronghold, succeeding only in relocating Zhigao's force and his followers farther north into Song territory.
-Later in 1052, Zhigao proclaimed the establishment of the Danan Kingdom (大南, "Great South") and declared himself the Renhui (仁惠, "Benevolent and Kind") Emperor.
+Later in 1052, Zhigao proclaimed the establishment of the Danan Kingdom (大南, "Great South") and took the regnal name "Emperor Renhui" (仁惠皇帝).
 He then took Yong (Nanning), swept through the southeast en route to Guangdong and besieged Guangzhou for 57 days.
 After lifting the siege at Guangzhou, Nong Zhigao moved north, rapidly defeating a succession of Song forces due to his superior mobility.
 Then the Zhuang turned south and west, retaking Yong in October 1052, which had again fallen into Song hands.
 At Yong, Nong Zhigao immediately began building boats, announcing his intention to attack Guangzhou again and found the state Nanyue there.
 A succession of Song forces were sent against him, but he defeated them in the mountains around Yong.
-The Song Emperor dispatched Di Qing, a career military official, to attack Zhigao, and he eventually managed to defeat Zhigao's army.
-After that he and his people fled to Yunnan, Thailand and Laos.
+The Emperor Renzong of Song dispatched Di Qing, a career military official, to attack Zhigao, and he eventually managed to defeat Zhigao's army.
+After that Zhigao and his followers fled to Yunnan, as well as modern-day Thailand and Laos.

 The defeat of Nong Zhigao may have ultimately been due to the failure of the Huang and Cen clans among the Zhuang to support him.
-Both the Huang and Cen clans had lost territory to the Nong clan of Nong Zhigao, and was disturbed by the Nong intrusions.
-One weakness of the Zhuang combined forces is their cavalry.
+Both the Huang and Cen clans had lost territory to the Nong clan of Nong Zhigao and were disturbed by the Nong intrusions.
+One weakness of the Zhuang combined forces was their cavalry.
 The region was a horse-trading center and there were specialized mounted units in which both man and horse were heavily armored, but the mountainous terrain and many rivers restricted the utility of cavalry.